XanaduAI/quantum-transfer-learning/quantum_processors/README.md

 To test the model with the Rigetti backend:
 1. Make sure to satisfy all requirements (see next section).
 2. Login to the Rigetti QCS and your quantum machine image (QMI).
-3. Download or clone the repository in the QVM.
+3. Download or clone the repository in the QMI.
 4. Download the _Hymenoptera_ dataset as described in the main README file of this repository.
 5. Edit the file `test_on_QPU.py` and set `backend = 'rigetti'`.
 6. Launch the script with the command `$ python3 test_on_QPU.py`.